-instructs Python to reserve, or allocate, space in memory for an array h with four elements and initial values set to 0.
-The next four lines overwrite the zeros with the desired numbers (measured heights), one number for each element.
-Elements are, by rule, indexed (numbers within brackets) from 0 to the last element, in this case 3.
-We say that Python has zero based indexing.
-This differs from one based indexing (e.g., found in Matlab) where the array index starts with 1.
+instructs Matlab to reserve, or allocate, space in memory for an array h with four elements and initial values set to 0.
+(Note that zeros (4,1) gives a column array, while zeros (1,4) gives a line array.
+Try it at the command prompt to see the difference.
+Sometimes this distinction is important, e.g. when doing matrix - vector calculations.)
+The next four lines command Matlab to overwrite the zeros with the desired numbers (measured heights), one number for each element.
+Elements are, by rule, indexed (numbers within parentheses) from 1 to the last element, in this case 4.
+We say that Matlab has one-based indexing.
+This differs from zero-based indexing (e.g., found in Python) where the array index starts with 0.

 As illustrated in the code, you may refer to the array as a whole by the name h, but also to each individual element by use of the index.
-The array elements may enter in computations as individual variables, e.g., writing z = h[0] + h[1] + h[2] + h[3] will compute the sum of all the elements in h, while the result is assigned to the variable z.
+The array elements may enter in computations as individual variables, e.g., writing z = h(1) + h(2) + h(3) + h(4) will compute the sum of all the elements in h, while the result is assigned to the variable z.
 Note that this way of creating an array is a bit different from the one with linspace, where the filling in of numbers occurred automatically "behind the scene".

-By the use of a colon, you may pick out a slice of an array.
-For example, to create a new array from the two elements h[1] and h[2], we could write $slice_h = h[1:3]$.
-Note that the index specification 1:3 means indices 1 and 2, i.e., the last index is not included.
-For the generated $slice_h$ array, indices are as usual, i.e., 0 and 1 in this case.
-The very last entry in an array may be addressed as, e.g., h[-1].
+By use of a colon, you may pick out a slice of an array.
+For example, to create a new array from the two elements h(1) and h(2), we could write $slice_h = h(1:2)$.
+For the generated $slice_h$ array, indices are as usual, i.e., 1 and 2 in this case.
+The very last entry in an array may be addressed as, e.g., h(length(h)), where the ready made function length gives the number of elements in the array.